 Lawrence took college football by storm as a freshman in 2018, compiling a flawless season that culminated with him ripping Alabama's defense comprised of NFL talent to win another National Championship for Clemson.
 Lawrence completed 65 percent of his passes for 3,280 yards with 30 touchdowns and four interceptions on the year.
 The scary part about Lawrence looked like he was just scratching the surface and has the upside to get better as he gains experience.

-Fields (6-3, 223) was one of the top recruits in the nation along with Trevor Lawrence.
+Coming out of high school, Fields (6-3, 223) was one of the top recruits in the nation along with Trevor Lawrence.
 Fields started off his career at Georgia before transferring to Ohio State.
 In Fields' one season at Georgia, he was 27-of-39 for 328 yards with four touchdowns passing and four touchdowns rushing.
-He took over as the Buckeyes' starting quarterback in 2019 following Dwayne Haskins' departure for the NFL and dominated.
-Fields completed 67 percent of his passes on the year for 3,273 yards with 41 touchdowns and three interceptions.
-He also ran for 484 yards and 10 scores.
+He took over as the Buckeyes' starting quarterback in 2019 following Dwayne Haskins' departure for the NFL and dominated the Big Ten.
+Fields completed 67 percent of his passes for 3,273 yards with 41 touchdowns and three interceptions.
+He also ran for 484 yards and 10 scores in 2019.

 Fields has a dynamic skill set with natural passing ability and is a dangerous runner.
+He is an accurate passer with a strong arm, is aggressive to push the ball downfield, and is a playmaker with his feet.
 In speaking with some team sources, we agreed he looks like a bigger Deshaun Watson.
-Fields has a good skill set with a live arm and an ability to do damage with his feet.
+Fields needs development and refinement.
+He especially needs to improve at executing when faced with heavy blitzes.

 Chase (6-1, 200) enjoyed a breakout 2019 season and was a source of big plays for the Tigers' offense.
 On the year, the sophomore averaged 21.2 yards per reception with 84 catches for 1,780 yards and 20 touchdowns.
 He was the No. 1 receiver for the Tigers' offense, showing off game-breaking speed with quality route-running and yards-after-the-catch ability.
 Chase was the best wide receiver in college football in 2019, and there wasn't a close second.
 As a freshman, he had 23 catches for 313 yards with three scores.